 rewarding for those who participate.

-At their core, volunteer incentives serve two key purposes: they motivate employees to engage in community
+At their core, volunteer incentives serve two key purposes: motivating employees to engage in community

-service and reinforce a company's commitment to social responsibility.
+service and reinforcing a company's commitment to social responsibility.
 By offering meaningful incentives,

 businesses not only increase volunteer participation but also cultivate a culture of giving and purpose-driven